Chambered nautilus: Shell function

 The shell of the chambered nautilus fulfills the function of buoyancy, which allows the nautilus to dive or ascend at will, by controlling the density and volume of the liquid within its shell chambers.
-This was found during research done in New Caledonia on nautiluses whose shell chamber fluid densities were tested at various depths, weeks apart.
+This was found during research in New Caledonia on nautiluses whose shell chamber fluid densities were tested at various depths, weeks apart.
 Generally speaking, chambered nautiluses inhabit a depth around 1000 feet, although further tests demonstrated that they can, and do, dive deeper.
 However, there are hazards associated with extreme depth for the nautilus: the shells of chambered nautiluses slowly fill with water at such depths, and they are only capable of withstanding depths up to 2000 feet before imploding due to pressure.

 The chambered nautilus inhabits different segments of the shell as it grows, continuously growing new, larger "cells" into which it moves its internal organs as it grows in maturity.
 All of the smaller chambers, once uninhabited, are used in the method described above to regulate depth.